-This package includes all accommodation on a full board basis, all safari and other activities as described, National Park Entry fees & Tourist Levies as required\\, Luangwa Community & Conservation Fund contributions, airport and all other necessary transfers in the South Luangwa, and daily laundry (except at the community Village).

-This itinerary also includes separate contributions to Conservation South Luangwa, Project Luangwa, Chipembele wildlife education and the Zambia Carnivore programme.
+This package includes all accommodation on a full board basis, all safari and other activities as described, National Park Entry fees & Tourist Levies as required, Luangwa Community & Conservation Fund contributions, airport and all other necessary transfers in the South Luangwa, and daily laundry (except at the community Village).
+This itinerary also includes separate contributions to Conservation South Luangwa, Project Luangwa and Chipembele wildlife education.

-Price Excludes: All drinks at Flatdogs apart from sundowner drinks on afternoon game drives, drinks other than water while in the village or items of a personal nature.
+Price Excludes: Visa fees for Zambia, transfers by road or air to and from Mfuwe, all drinks at Flatdogs apart from tea and coffee and sundowner drinks on afternoon game drives, drinks other than water while in the village or items of a personal nature.